 Employee wellness

 For years, Sun Life has been investing in employee wellness.
 We believe it’s an investment that pays off.
 Employee wellness underpins our ability to deliver excellent service to Clients and to attract and retain top talent.
-It also supports our high-performance culture.
-The COVID-19 pandemic reinforced the importance of our wellness programs to Sun Life’s resilience.
-That’s especially true for programs focusing on financial and mental health.
+It also supports our high-performance culture and strengthens the resiliency of our company.

 Our approach

-We help our Clients achieve lifetime financial security and live healthier lives.
+Our Purpose is to help Clients achieve lifetime financial security and live healthier lives.
 We want the same for our employees.
 Through our Global Wellness Strategy, we aim to drive a culture of health and well-being for employees worldwide.
-In line with Sun Life’s Purpose, the global strategy centres on three pillars – mental, physical and financial wellness.
+The global strategy is centered on three pillars – mental, physical and financial wellness.
 All these elements of wellness are connected and contribute to an employee’s overall health.
 For example, improving mental health can improve physical health.

 Sun Life promotes and supports mental health at work and beyond.
-We focus on prevention, managing illnesses and fostering positive outcomes.
+We focus on prevention, managing illnesses and fostering positive outcomes, including reduced absenteeism rates.

 Our global mental wellness offerings include: